paulkaiser/eawgo/README.md

 #### Let a player withdraw from the game
 TBD

-### Restructured Initialization
-Game initialization needs to be restructured in order to simplify evolving to a server-centric model.

-#### Ability to create a game on a request by the first player
-#### Ability to expose list of active games
-#### Ability to add players to a game that has not yet started
-#### Ability for game to stop accepting new players
-#### Ability to start main game loop once game is not accepting new players

 ### Refactor game package
 Most nof the functions in the game package have to become methods, such that they operate on a specific instance of a running game.